Potatoes Dauphinoise #LeCreuset

 - Nutmeg for top, freshly grated

-- Bring to a simmer and cook gently for 5 min. or until just cooked, but not falling apart.
+Bring to a simmer and cook gently for 5 min. or until just cooked, but not falling apart.
 Preheat oven to 375F.
+Remove the thyme and garlic from the milk and discard.

-- Butter a large casserole dish.
+Butter a large casserole dish.
 Remove half of the potatoes with a slotted spoon and place in the casserole dish.
 Generously salt and lightly pepper.
 Scatter 1 cup of the gruyere on the potatoes.
+Pour half the cream mixture on the potatoes.
 Top with the remaining potatoes, generously salt and lightly pepper again.
+Pour on the remaining cream mixture.
 Top with the remaining cheese.
 Bake for 30 min. or until lightly browned and bubbly.
 Freshly grate nutmeg on top and serve.